alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 ---
 Any solid wood packaging you use must meet certain requirements or your goods could be rejected or destroyed.

-[Question for SME: do other materials have regulations, eg metal or plastic?]

 Wood packaging includes:

 - packing cases